RedisAI/FraudDetectionDemo/README.md

 ![Demo Flow 1 RedisGears](./demo_flow1_gears.png "Demo Flow 1 RedisGears")

 ### Exploring Flow 2
-Open a second terminal to emulate the client connecting to redis:
+Open a second terminal to emulate a client application connecting to redis:
 ```
 $ pip install -r example_client/requirements.txt
 $ python example_client/client.py
 ```
-This client will execute 3 commands to redis.
+This client will execute 3 commands to redis that simulate the transaction scoring:
 1. `AI.TENSORSET` will set the transaction input data for the model.
 1. `RG.TRIGGER` will trigger the second Function that will orchestrate Flow 2.
 1. `AI.TENSORGET` will fetch the output result of the Function.